Tag

 It’s a simple pitch: a group of dwarven friends with class-based skills walk into an asteroid, mine for materials, and fight back the critters who fancy them for dinner.
 What complicates matters is the need to leave again: once their pockets are full, the dwarves have got five minutes to down pickaxes and reach an escape pod before it leaves without them.

 This is even more complicated than it seems, because the asteroid’s tunnels and caverns are a twisting warren interspersed with enormous drops.
 Re-trace your path inwards in reverse, in a rush, and it’s easy to get lost – and those drops are now, of course, climbs.
 If you thought to make your ad hoc constructions two-way when you threw them up on the way in, then no problem.
-If you were hasty, or if your platforms were destroyed by explosive enemies, then you’re going to need to construct a new route.
+If you were hasty, or if your were destroyed by explosive enemies, then you’re going to need to construct a new route.
 The adrenaline rush of your extraction is a thrill with friends over voice comms all panicking together.

 .